theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

    So, technically, there was a short period in time, where the total amount of Bitcoin was higher than 21 million.
 If the RPC call `bitcoin-cli gettxoutsetinfo` would already have existed in 2010, it would have returned a total amount of over 184 billion total BTC between 17:02 and 23:53 on 2010-08-15.

+1. **All UTXOs are spendable.**

+   Some outputs are proofable unspendable (for example the [50 BTC output in the genesis block can never be spent](https://bitcoin.stackexchange.com/a/10019/109728)) as well as all [ouputs with a `OP_RETURN` script](https://en.bitcoin.it/wiki/OP_RETURN) and others where it is highly likely that the coins can never be spent (for example addresses which look "generated" in a way that somebody just tried to find a vaid checksum for the address string, but it is very, very unlikely that the address really resulted from an actual random hashing operation).
+Examples: [1CounterpartyXXXXXXXXXXXXXXXUWLpVr](https://www.blockchain.com/btc/address/1CounterpartyXXXXXXXXXXXXXXXUWLpVr) or [1BitcoinEaterAddressDontSendf59kuE](https://www.blockchain.com/btc/address/1BitcoinEaterAddressDontSendf59kuE).
+One can safely assume, that these coins are unspendable forever.
+   Besides all this there are lots of addresses where the private is lost.